elastic/ml-cpp/build-setup/clion/using_clion.md

 For testing and evaluation purposes you can use [30-day trial version of CLion](https://www.jetbrains.com/clion) or participate on the [CLion early access program](https://www.jetbrains.com/clion/nextversion/).

-You need to install the current [CLion](https://www.jetbrains.com/clion/) (version 2018.2 or later) with the following
+You need to install the current [CLion](https://www.jetbrains.com/clion/) (version 2018.2.3 or later) with the following
 plugins:

-* Compilation Database (already installed by default in version 2019.2)
 * File Watchers
 * Makefile support